vlocityinc/newport-design-system/ui/components/action/doc.md

 # Action

-An action allows a user to navigate to a page reference.It supports vlocity actions , Custom actions and omniscript actions.
+An action allows a user to navigate to a page reference.
+It supports vlocity actions, custom actions and omniscript actions.